FlavScents AInsights Entry for Styralyl Acetate (CAS: 93-92-5)

 4. Use in Flavors

 In the flavor industry, styralyl acetate is used across various categories, including fruit, floral, and honey flavors.
-It serves as a functional modifier, enhancing the sweetness and floral notes of a formulation.
-Typical use levels in finished food or beverage products range from 1 to 10 ppm, with higher concentrations potentially leading to overpowering effects.
-It is generally stable under typical processing conditions, but formulators should consider its susceptibility to hydrolysis under acidic conditions.
+It serves as a functional component to enhance sweetness and add complexity to flavor systems.
+Typical use levels in finished food or beverage products range from 1 to 20 ppm, with variations depending on the desired intensity and product type.
+Styralyl acetate is generally stable under normal processing conditions, but formulators should consider its potential for hydrolysis under acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature